kakawait/cas-security-spring-boot-starter/README.md

 ## Proxy chains validation

 By default client configuration is `security.cas.proxy-validation.enabled = true` with empty proxy chains (`security.cas.proxy-validation.chains`).
-That mean you will not be able to validate proxy ticket since proxy chains is empty.
+That means you will not be able to validate proxy ticket since proxy chains is empty.

 You should disable proxy validation using: